Mianwali: Geography

-Image of the Thal Canal from main Mianwali City bridge.

 The city of Mianwali is located in North-west region of the Punjab.
 The city is located near to the Chashma lake to south west and Namal Lake to its north east.
 The Chasma lake is home to the Chasma Barrage, that houses a 184 MW power station.
-The Chasma lake also houses one of the two nuclear power facilities in Pakistan – the Chashma Nuclear Power Plant.
-The city has an airport built near the old World War II aerodrome and known as M.M.Alam Base Mianwali.
-It is one of the major operational and training air bases of the country.
-The No. 1 Fighter Conversion Unit of the PAF is stationed here.

 Infrastructure

 The Chashma Nuclear Power Plant (or CHASNUPP), is a large commercial nuclear power plant located in the vicinities of Chashma colony in Mianwali District Punjab in Pakistan.
 Officially known as Chashma Nuclear Power Complex, the nuclear power plant is generating energy for industrial usage with four nuclear reactors with one being in planning phase in cooperation with the China.
 Supported by the International Atomic Energy Agency (IAEA) and Department of Energy of the United States.

 It was established in 2000, the Chashma Nuclear Power Plant became operational, when it joined the nation's grid system with China National Nuclear Corporation overseeing the grid connections of the power plant.
 In 2004, the China National Nuclear Corporation was awarded contract for building a second unit based on the first reactor, followed by contracting for two more reactors in 2011.

 PAF Base M.M.
 Alam is a Pakistan Air Force airbase located at Mianwali, in the Punjab province of Pakistan.
 The base is named after Muhammad Mahmood Alam.
 It primarily serves as the Fighter converter base for the Pakistan Air Force.

+Mianwali is the only district in Pakistan with two barrages: Chashma and Jinnah.

 Originally a World War II airstrip, it was decided that Mianwali would be upgraded into a satellite airbase for PAF Base Mushaf (then PAF Base Sargodha) during the 1965 Indo-Pak War to act as an alternate recovery airfield.
 The airbase was again upgraded to a permanent operational airbase in August 1974, although construction of facilities was not completed for another three years.